Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ 25:26 "the Emperor" This term is sebastos, which was the Greek equivalent of the Latin term augustus.
 Its basic etymology is "revere, "adore," "venerate," or "worship."
 It was first used of Octavian in 27 B.C. by the Senate.
 Here, it is used of Nero (A.D.
 54-68).
 Nero seems to have expanded the worship of the Emperor cult.

 25:26 "I have nothing definite about him to write" Festus had the same problem as Lysias, the commander from Jerusalem.
 He was bound by Roman law to write an indictment against Paul along with any evidence or judicial opinion.
 Paul was a mystery to these Roman leaders.
+But it is very clear they found no legal charges against him!

 ▣ "lord" The is the Greek word kurios, which means owner, master, ruler.
 This is the first documented use of kurios as a stand-alone title for Nero.
 This title was rejected by the Emperors Octavian/Augustus and Tiberias because they felt it was too close to the Latin rex (king), which caused the Roman populace and Senate discomfort.
 However, it appears often during and after Nero's day.
 Vespasian and Titus used the term "savior" and Domitian used "god" to describe themselves (cf. James S. Jeffers, The Greco-Roman World p.
 101).
-The term kurios became the focus of the persecution against Christians, who could use only this term for Jesus Christ.
+The term kurios became the focus of the persecution against Christians, who could use this term only for Jesus Christ.
 They refused to use it in the recurrent incense offering and pledge of allegiance to Rome.

 SPECIAL TOPIC: Lord, Lord (kurios)